-1085 The evaluator should determine that these policies are described in the development security documentation, that the security measures employed are consistent with the policies, and that they are complete.
+1091 The evaluator should determine that these policies are described in the development security documentation, that the security measures employed are consistent with the policies, and that they are complete.

-1086 It should be noted that configuration management procedures will help protect the integrity of the TOE and the evaluator should avoid overlap with the work-units conducted for the CM capabilities (ALC_CMC).
+1092 It should be noted that configuration management procedures will help protect the integrity of the TOE and the evaluator should avoid overlap with the work-units conducted for the CM capabilities (ALC_CMC).
 For example, the CM documentation may describe the security procedures necessary for controlling the roles or individuals who should have access to the development environment and who may modify the TOE.

-Whereas the CM capabilities (ALC_CMC) requirements are fixed, those for the Development security (ALC_DVS), mandating only necessary measures, are dependent on the nature of the TOE, and on information that may be provided in the ST. For example, the ST may identify a security objective for the development environment that requires the TOE to be developed by staff that has security clearance.
-The evaluators would then determine that such a policy had been applied under this sub-activity.
+1093 Whereas the CM capabilities (ALC_CMC) requirements are fixed, those for the Development security (ALC_DVS), mandating only necessary measures, are dependent on the nature of the TOE, and on information that may be provided in the ST. The evaluators would then determine that such a policy had been applied under this sub-activity.